Welcome to Sistema Aotearoa

 Who we are

-Walk through Otara Town Mall any afternoon and you’ll see smiling children of all ages, carrying violins, flutes and trumpets or balancing cellos on their backs!
-These eager learners are heading to Otara Music Arts Centre the home of one of New Zealand’s most unique and effective music and social development programmes – Sistema Aotearoa.
+Walk through Ōtara Town Square any afternoon and you’ll see smiling children of all ages, carrying violins or balancing cellos on their backs!
+These eager learners are heading to Ōtara Music Arts Centre (OMAC), the home of Sistema Aotearoa, one of New Zealand’s most unique and effective music and social development programmes.

-Sistema Aotearoa has been an integral aspect of family and community life in Otara.
+Sistema Aotearoa has been an integral aspect of family and community life in Ōtara.
 Since its inception in 2011, over 3000 children have been impacted by the programme.
-In 2018 more than 1000 Māori and Pasifika children students, aged 2 to 16 years, participated in diverse activities including lively community pre-school music sessions, concert performances, in school musicianship lessons, and instrumental tuition afterschool and in school holidays.
+In 2021 nearly 1,200 Māori and Pasifika children students, aged 2 to 17 years, will participate in diverse activities including lively community pre-school music sessions, concert performances, in school musicianship lessons, and instrumental tuition afterschool and in school holidays.

 How it works